Efficiency

 Note: Each block must do the sum using shared memory!

-storage for out tensor.
+out (Storage): storage for `out` tensor.

-storage for a tensor.
+a (Storage): storage for `a` tensor.

-length of a.
+size (int): length of a.

 minitorch.cuda_ops.tensor_reduce(fn: Callable[[float, float], float]) -> Callable[[Storage, Shape, Strides, Storage, Shape, Strides, int], None]